The Power of Amortization on Minimizing Total Completion Time with Explorable Uncertainty: Appendix

+Our main contribution is to enhance the analysis framework of algorithms for the $\pr$ problem using amortization.
+The enhanced framework, applicable in both single and multiple machine settings, allows us to improve the analysis of existing algorithm and develop new algorithms with better performance.

-\runtitle{Our contribution.} We first analyze the $\AEalgo$ algorithm proposed in the work~\cite{DBLP:conf/waoa/AlbersE20} in a more amortized sense.
+We first analyze the $\AEalgo$ algorithm proposed in the work~\cite{DBLP:conf/waoa/AlbersE20} in a more amortized sense.
 Instead of charging the jobs in the correct order and in the wrong order to the optimal cost separately, we manage to partition the tasks into groups and charge the total cost in each of the groups to the optimal cost regarding the group.
 The introduction of amortization to the analysis creates room for improving the competitive ratio by adjusting the values of $\alpha$ and $\beta$.
 The possibility of picking $\alpha > 1$ helps balance the penalty incurred by making a wrong guess on testing a job or not.
 On the other hand, the room for different $\beta$ values allows one to differently prioritize the tasks that provide extra information and the tasks that immediately decide a completion time for a job.
 By this new analysis and the room of choosing different values of $\alpha$ and $\beta$, we improve the upper bound of the competitive ratio of $\AEalgo$ from $4$ to $1+\sqrt{2}$.

 With the power of amortization, we improve the algorithm by further prioritizing different tasks using different parameters.
-The new algorithm, $\ouralgo$, is $2.316513$-competitive.
-This algorithm is extended to a randomized version with an expected competitive ratio of $2.152271$.
-Finally, we show that under the current problem setting, preempting the execution of jobs does not help in gaining a better algorithm.
-A summary of the results can be found in Table~\ref{tb:results}.
+We show that our new algorithm, called $\ouralgo$, is $2.316513$-competitive.
+This algorithm is extended to a randomized version, called $\randalgo$ (prefix R for randomized), with an expected competitive ratio of $2.152271$.
+We further show that under the current problem setting, preempting the execution of jobs does not help in gaining a better algorithm.

+We further extend our analysis framework to multiple machines and combine with the technique developed in~\cite{DBLP:journals/algorithmica/GongCH23} to obtain a deterministic algorithm, called $\paralgo$ (suffix M for multiple machines), with competitive ratio $2.77629-(0.45977/m)$; as well as a randomized algorithm, called $\randparalgo$, with expected competitive ratio $2.51098-(0.3587/m)$.
+These results on variable testing times when $m=1$ matches the current best algorithms on a single machine.
+A summary of our results and comparison with existing results can be found in Table~\ref{tb:results}.